markmblc/async-coalesce/README.md

 We are not wrapping this in a try block because the coalesce function will throw the 'Failed to coalesce' exception with the reason if any of the functions error.
 Some use cases may still require catching the error.

-If the second parameter is an array of values, they will be applied as parameters to each function that is a resolver.
+If the second parameter is an array of values, they will be applied as parameters to each resolver that is a function.
 If each function will accept different parameters, just set the resolver value as the result of the function, and do not include the params array.
 If the second parameter is a string, this will be the error text.

 ```typescript
 const result1 = await coalesce([localMethod(var1, var2), classMethod(var1, var3)], 'Say what!?');